 It may happen that students approach their RSHE tutor or another member of staff wishing to discuss RSHE matters in confidence.
 The member of staff should listen to their needs and provide appropriate support.
-If the issue is such that the member of staff feels they are not able to deal with it by themselves, they should take this concern to the Dee Robins, the Vice Principal (Pastoral) and Nikki Morris, the Head of Personal development.
+If the issue is such that the member of staff feels they are not able to deal with it by themselves, they should take this concern to James Bourne, Head of PSHE.